Policies and Procedures

 - I will fulfill my commitments made in the job offer accepted.

-Note: if, after accepting a job offer, the employer should rescind the offer, I can immediately re-activate my job search through the Career Development Center.
+Note: if, after accepting a job offer, the employer should rescind the offer, I can immediately re-activate my job search through the WCS or CDC.

-*Reporting salary offer and job acceptance information to the Career Development Center is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
+*Reporting salary offer and job acceptance information to the WCS or CDC is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
 All information will remain confidential.
 Salary and placement information are only reported in statistical format (average salary, percentage of graduates placed, etc.)

 Using Handshake through the University of Arkansas certifies that I have read and voluntarily agree to the policies and procedures stated above.
 I also understand that Handshake is one method for finding a job.
 It is important that I utilize several job search methods and not rely solely on Handshake.